The Madness of Pop Psychiatry

 Here’s the problem: antipsychotics are generally not good at treating these negative symptoms.
 They are typically better at treating the positive symptoms (e.g. hallucinations).
 So why would we expect these drugs to work well for people with treatment-resistance depression?

 I don’t have a good answer for you.
-And neither does Jane’s doctor, who is a general practitioner.
+And neither does Karen’s doctor, who is a general practitioner.
 All I can say for sure is that, because Rexulti® is indicated for treatment-resistance depression, these things must be true:

 A lot of money was spent running clinical trials to see if Rexulti® performs better than placebo for treatment-resistant depression.